-What to do if someone dies in hospital
+If someone dies in hospital

 If your loved one passes away in hospital, the staff will issue a Medical Certificate and formal notice, and provide information about how to register the death.
 The deceased will usually be kept in the hospital mortuary until your chosen funeral director arranges for your loved one to be brought into their care.

-What to do if someone dies at home
+If someone dies at home

-What to do if someone dies abroad
+If someone dies abroad

 If someone dies abroad, you will need to register the death according to the regulations of the country in which your loved one has passed and get a consulate death certificate.
 You will also need to register the death in the UK.